andrusrem/FlyManager/README.md

 Because I already used it in the past and for this time one new framework is enough.

 ### On fourth day:
-I had problem with request (request was forbidden) to Api, because CORS policy, but I solve it after litle research Now I have problem on client side of the project, this is Bad Request error.
+I had problem with request (request was forbidden) to Api, because CORS policy, but I solve it after little research Now I have problem on client side of the project, this is Bad Request error.

 ### On fifth day: